Terms and conditions

 The Parks Canada Newsletter is administered by a third-party provider.
 This third-party provider temporarily shares subscriber email addresses with a service provider to send the newsletter.
 Upon completion of this task, the service provider permanently deletes all information as soon as the newsletter is sent.
 Your information will not be disclosed to other parties for any other purposes outside of administering the newsletter.

 When giving your consent to receive communications from Parks Canada, the Parks Canada Newsletter database captures the following data for each subscriber:

 - Sign-up source

-- Postal code (when available)
+- Postal code or province (when available)

 - Country of residence (when available)

 Any additional data captured by an online transaction with Parks Canada will not be captured in the Parks Canada Newsletter database.